-The Navy Supply Corps School, in Rhode Island, provides the initial and refresher training of junior officers in the Navy Supply Corps.
-The school also offers specialized training programs for supply officers throughout their career.
+The Navy Supply Corps School in Rhode Island trains junior officers in the Supply Corps—both fresh recruits and those needing a refresher.
+It also runs specialized programs for supply officers throughout their careers.

 History of the Navy Supply Corps School